 There are scattered bouts of inspiration in Keough and Gammell’s effort, particularly when it focuses on the shared silliness of youthful naïveté, allowing the raw charisma of the first-time actors to take centre stage.
 When it tries to sink its teeth into gnarly social critique, however, the film stumbles on the brink of parody.
 “Oh, dream catchers!
 She’s going to like this!” says the – very white, very blonde – wife of Bill’s boss when gifting him one of her many earrings as an offering to his girlfriend.
 When the same woman reflects on her husband’s infidelity, she calls his preference for Indigenous women a “fetish.”
 These moments, crafted with the intention of scrutinising the twisted dynamics at play, feel performative instead, the two white women behind the camera serving as a stingy reminder of the very complex structure these scenes aim to nod at.

 At certain points of War Pony, a massive bison shows up onscreen, at once diegetic and displaced.
 Native American folklore sees the bison as a symbol of strength, endurance and protection, the animal a vital source of food directly related to the survival of ancient tribes in South Dakota.
 The bison’s presence, here, speaks to stories told by the fire, tales passed from generation to generation, an ancestral connection to the land.
 It is a poignant symbolism, as Keough and Gammell’s film ultimately poses a difficult question: whose stories are these to tell?

 War Pony was screened as part of the Cannes Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 9 June.Where to watch